-The Company permanently closed two of its stores during the year and decided to reduce lease spaces in certain stores effective in early 2021.
+The Company permanently closed two of its stores in 2020 and decided to reduce lease spaces in certain stores effective in early 2021.
 These events and conditions are impairment indicators requiring the assessment of the recoverable amount of the 'property and equipment' and 'right-of-use assets'.